 Drinking water helps many vital functions of your body.
 This includes digestion, detoxification, and even fat loss.

 According to Healthline, water can even help you prevent and fight off illness.
 This includes constipation, kidney stones, and more.

 - low energy or fatigue

 Water supports your health in many ways.
-And it can also prevent you from drinking unhealthy beverages.
-For a healthy flavor boost, add fresh lemon or lime juice.
-This can also increase your absorption of water and boost nutrients!
+And it helps prevent you from drinking unhealthy beverages.
+For a healthy flavor boost that increases absorption, add fresh lemon or lime juice.

 Most people are chronically dehydrated.
 Proper hydration is vital for your health, including digestion, fat loss and detox.

-For best results, start your day with lemon water, lime water, celery juice, cucumber juice, or coconut water.
-Wait about 15 minutes to eat or drink anything after hydrating.
+For optimal hydration, start your day with lemon/lime/coconut water and celery/cucumber juice.
+Wait about 15 minutes to eat or drink anything after.
 Continue hydrating throughout the day.
 Pack a reusable bottle to drink on the go.